Public Administration

 The Administrative Procedure study course involves two specific fields: the administrative procedure and administrative conflict, which constitute the main subject of study of the so-called formal (procedural) of administrative law.
 The elaboration on administrative procedure during the course enables the students to gain knowledge of and understand, explain and analyse issues that relate to the notions and institutions of procedural administrative law more easily.
 Basic notions and principles of procedural administrative law will be explained in the beginning of each part.

-The stage when the master thesis must be identified, conceptualised and defined and when its draft must be prepared represents one of the most important tasks to complete the knowledge gained during the master studies.
+The stage when the master thesis must be identified, conceptualized and defined and when its draft must be prepared represents one of the most important tasks to complete the knowledge gained during the master studies.
 Accordingly, the course focuses on the practical application of this important phase, as the students attending the master studies in the department have a separate semester for mentoring the preparation of their master thesis.
-The course has been organised so as to go through all the stages, so that the student is ready to embark on the mentoring stage for the completion of the thesis for the master’s degree.
+The course has been organized so as to go through all the stages, so that the student is ready to embark on the mentoring stage for the completion of the thesis for the master’s degree.

 The course will address a number of issues that relate to public policies, starting with the interaction between politics and public policies; values and ideologies that enliven the debates on public policies; the power or powerlessness of markets, governments and communities as solvers of social problems; main features of a decision-making process and the way this process has changed historically.
 Hence, the content of the course was prepared so as to allow the students to become familiar with the public policymaking process, including all it stages as well as interaction of various institutional and extra-institutional stakeholders in the development of public policies.

-The aim of the course is to introduce the students with standards and practices in the financial work of organisational groups, methods and use of public funds through public procurement and other techniques related to financial administration and responsibility.
+The aim of the course is to introduce the students with standards and practices in the financial work of organizational groups, methods and use of public funds through public procurement and other techniques related to financial administration and responsibility.
 It will also include an observation of analyses of technical aspects of accounting and an interpretation of financial reports.
-The concept of efficient utilisation of resources represents a foundation for principles and procedures and allows for establishing a rational resource allocation framework.
+The concept of efficient utilization of resources represents a foundation for principles and procedures and allows for establishing a rational resource allocation framework.
 The course helps create a balance between theory and practice and observes all practices from various studies and was designed so as to elicit students’ interest.

 The course content deals with the initial processes of identification and determination by distinguishing the concepts of cooperative governance, strategy and public private partnership, partnership between stakeholders, accountability, sustainability, conscientious capitalism, social value of joint corporate partnerships.
 By the end, ne we will start discussing the added value of innovative partnerships in resolving the seemingly difficult public policy issues.

 Master thesis must be an original work done by the candidate and meet professional criteria and standards, be written in accordance with the rules on drafting scientific papers, with a suitable and revised terminology and appropriate technique.
-The thesis, or the dissertation, as it called otherwise, or the draft research, is perhaps the most important task or project that a student will undertake andwork on while at universityandis often the main indicator of communication, studying and research skills of a student.
+The thesis, or the dissertation, as it called otherwise, or the draft research, is perhaps the most important task or project that a student will undertake and work on while at university and is often the main indicator of communication, studying and research skills of a student.
 A dissertation must adhere to some basic principles of academic writing.
 This is a structured part of writing that develops a clear line of thought(an ‘argument’) as an answer to a central question or proposal (thesis).
-Dissertationis an extended part of the work,usually divided intochaptersand a considerably more detailed examination of issuesin the related field andvarious pieces of evidencerelated to the field ofstudy,which requires much more effortthan an essay.
+Dissertation is an extended part of the work, usually divided into chapters and a considerably more detailed examination of issues in the related field and various pieces of evidence related to the field of study ,which requires much more effort than an essay.

-Human Rightsis a course that aims to introduce the students with the main principles and concepts of universal human rights guaranteed by international conventions and domestic legislations.
+Human Rights is a course that aims to introduce the students with the main principles and concepts of universal human rights guaranteed by international conventions and domestic legislations.
 In more specific terms, they will become acquainted with the main world legal acts and documents that promote human rights and freedoms in universal, political, economic and cultural terms and so on.
 In addition, through the course, the students will understand the importance of human rights to the stability and peace in the world and the importance of human rights to liberal-democratic states.

 The course aims at addressing conflict as a component that is present in every environment when decisions are made, including all issues that relate to the protection of environment, planning, public administration and management.
 The curse provides opportunities to understand the nature of the conflict and the process of decision-making.
-It will also provide means to understand the strategies that help resolve conflicts and negotiate solutions within organisations.
+It will also provide means to understand the strategies that help resolve conflicts and negotiate solutions within organizations.
 The course will address the conflict as a generator of crises and peaceful conflict resolution as a strategy without alternatives.

-The stage when the master thesis must be identified, conceptualised and defined and when its draft must be prepared represents one of the most important tasks to complete the knowledge gained during the master studies.
+The stage when the master thesis must be identified, conceptualized and defined and when its draft must be prepared represents one of the most important tasks to complete the knowledge gained during the master studies.
 Accordingly, the course focuses on the practical application of this important phase, as the students attending the master studies in the department have a separate semester for mentoring the preparation of their master thesis.
-The course has been organised so as to go through all the stages, so that the student is ready to mentoring stage for the completion of the thesis for the master’s degree.
+The course has been organized so as to go through all the stages, so that the student is ready to mentoring stage for the completion of the thesis for the master’s degree.

 The course aims at developing a critical approach to understanding international relations in relation to diplomacy.
 It will address diplomatic issues such as multilateralism, collective safety, foreign state policy, etc.

-The course deals with the interaction between the media and politics in a society, starting with an explanation of the main concepts of the media, political communication and mediatisation of public life up to the media impact upon politics and the public and the other way round.
-The course also tackles interaction between media and politics in political and democratic developments in a country, mediatisation of public life and relationship of the media with business, politics and the truth the public/electorate hope for.
+The course deals with the interaction between the media and politics in a society, starting with an explanation of the main concepts of the media, political communication and mediatization of public life up to the media impact upon politics and the public and the other way round.
+The course also tackles interaction between media and politics in political and democratic developments in a country, mediatization of public life and relationship of the media with business, politics and the truth the public/electorate hope for.

 The course has to do with the functioning of diplomatic services, first with regard to its importance as an integral part of ministries of foreign affairs and diplomatic missions.
 It will focus on understanding the protocol order and the ceremonial function related to official state representatives, etc. In addition, the course will also consist in practicing the use of state symbols in foreign official visits.

 Master thesis must be an original work done by the candidate and meet professional criteria and standards, be written in accordance with the rules on drafting scientific papers, with a suitable and revised terminology and appropriate technique.
-The thesis, or the dissertation, as it called otherwise, or the draft research, is perhaps the most important task or project that a student will undertake andwork on while at universityandis often the main indicator of communication, studying and research skills of a student.A dissertation must adhere to some basic principles of academic writing.
+The thesis, or the dissertation, as it called otherwise, or the draft research, is perhaps the most important task or project that a student will undertake and work on while at university and is often the main indicator of communication, studying and research skills of a student.
+A dissertation must adhere to some basic principles of academic writing.
 This is a structured part of writing that develops a clear line of thought(an ‘argument’) as an answer to a central question or proposal (thesis).
-Dissertationis an extended part of the work,usually divided intochaptersand a considerably more detailed examination of issuesin the related field andvarious pieces of evidencerelated to the field ofstudy,which requires much more effortthan an essay.
+Dissertation is an extended part of the work, usually divided into chapters and a considerably more detailed examination of issues in the related field and various pieces of evidence related to the field of study, which requires much more effort than an essay.